darklife/darkriscv/README.md

 result is really not bad at all and, at this moment, probably the best opensource option to replace the 68000.

-Anyway, it does not match with the my requirements regarding space and performance.
+Anyway, it does not match my requirements regarding space and performance.
 As part of the investigation, I tested other cores, but I found no much options as good as the TG68 and I even started design a risclized-68000 core, in order to try find a solution.